akuzko/re-use-form/README.md

 - `'onAfterValidate'` - form will validate values on change only if `validate` helper has been called.
 This flag is set to initial `false` value after `reset` helper call.
-- `'always'` - form will validate inputs immediately on any change.
+- `'onAnyChange'` - form will validate inputs immediately on any change.
 Keep in mind that it means that user might see error messages before they finished entering their input.
+This especially takes place when using validation with dependencies.
 - `'none'` - form will not validate inputs on change, but **will** drop any errors rendered on this input on change.